Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 Grayson said, “There’s not much more we can do.”

-The released footage blurs out Massey’s body, but it appears the recording officer began holding a towel to her head to stop the blood.
+The released footage blurs out Massey’s body, but it appears Farley began holding a towel to her head to stop the blood.

-As Grayson returned, the recording officer noted Massey was “still gasping a little bit.”
+As Grayson returned, Farley noted Massey was “still gasping a little bit.”

 When Grayson reentered the home, he asked if there was anything that could be done and was told there wasn’t.
 He then said he’s “not even gonna waste his med stuff then.”